sayef/simple-lex-and-yacc-parser/README.md

 ###Input:
-    There are two input file.
-Initially input.txt is given in the code.
+    1. Initially input.txt is given in the code.
 You can customize the inputs.
-There is an additional input file named tricky_input.txt that contains some tricky cases.
+    2. There is an additional input file named tricky_input.txt that contains some tricky cases.